 - The provider conducted safety risk assessments.
 It had appropriate safety policies, which were regularly reviewed and communicated to all staff.
 They outlined clearly who to go to within the organisation for further guidance.
 Staff received safety information from the service as part of their induction and refresher training.
-The service had systems to safeguard children and vulnerable adults from abuse.
-During this inspection, staff gave an example of a safeguarding concern that they had managed appropriately. - The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
+The service had systems to safeguard children and vulnerable adults from abuse. - The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
 Disclosure and Barring Service (DBS) checks were undertaken where required according to the organisation's own policy.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All staff received up-to-date safeguarding and safety training appropriate to their role.
 One staff member was awaiting additional safeguarding training and had been booked onto a course.
-Staff knew how to identify and report concerns.
-Staff who acted as chaperones were trained for the role and had received a DBS check. - There was an effective system to manage infection prevention and control.
+Staff knew how to identify and report concerns. - At the last inspection, we found that records were not kept to show that staff who acted as chaperones had been trained.
+During this inspection, we saw evidence that staff were trained for the chaperone role and had received a DBS check. - There was an effective system to manage infection prevention and control.
 A legionella risk assessment had also been conducted.
-(Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Additional infection control measures were put place in response to the COVID-19 outbreak.
-This included plastic screens at reception, floor stickers to encourage social distancing and hand-gel at reception. - The provider ensured that facilities and equipment were safe and that equipment was maintained according to the manufacturers' instructions.
+(Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
+An internal audit had identified that staff were not carrying out legionella tests in all relevant areas of the building.
+In response to this, extra training was sought to ensure that staff knew what to do and why. - Additional infection control measures were put place in response to the COVID-19 outbreak.
+This included plastic screens at reception, floor stickers to encourage social distancing and hand-gel at reception. - At the last inspection, we saw that one of the weighing scales had not been calibrated.
+During this inspection, the provider ensured that facilities and equipment were safe and that equipment was maintained according to the manufacturers' instructions.
 The clinic did not dispose of any healthcare waste.
 Any unwanted medicines were denatured on site and returned to the wholesaler.
 The clinic had the appropriate certificate for this activity. - The provider carried out appropriate environmental risk assessments, which took into account the profile of people using the service and those who may be accompanying them. - There was an effective system to manage infection prevention and control.
 Records were maintained to show that cleaning was carried out and checked before each clinic session.